smashreality/sandbox/README.md

 `$ npm run storybook`

-copy, create or use the folder MyComponent in `src/components/MyComponent` as your component base. look at Example Station Identifier for an example.
+in you code editor copy, create or use the folder MyComponent in `src/components/MyComponent` as your component base. look at Example Station Identifier for an example.
+Review you changes in storybook at `localhost:6006`